-Use of heterologous prime/boost schedules could also potentially be of benefit in an adolescent recommended for all 12 to 17 year olds in the UK.3 On 15th November 2021, a second dose of olds in the UK.4 followed by a recommendation for a second dose of BNT162b2, to be given at least 12 weeks after the first, for all 12 to 15 year-olds on 29th November 2021.5
+Use of heterologous prime/boost schedules could also potentially be of benefit in an adolescent immunisation campaign.
+The potential benefits (and costs) of extending the UK COVID-19 vaccine immunisation to adolescents in the UK were reviewed by the JCVI in the second half of 2021, and on 13th September 2021 it was announced that a first dose of BNT162b2 was recommended for all 12 to 17 year olds in the UK.
+On 15th November 2021, a second dose of BNT162b2, to be given at least 12 weeks after the first, was recommended for all 16-to-17 year olds in the UK. followed by a recommendation for a second dose of BNT162b2, to be given at least 12 weeks after the first, for all 12 to 15 year-olds on 29th November 2021.